wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 1. **An Azure subscription** - If you don't have one, you can [open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F): You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
 Your credit card won't be charged, unless you explicitly change your settings and ask to be charged.
 You also can [activate MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F): Your MSDN subscription gives you credits every month that you can use for paid Azure services.

-2. **Windows Azure PowerShell** - You have the Windows Azure PowerShell module installed and configured to use your subscription.
-To download the module, see [Windows Azure Downloads](/downloads/).
+2. **Azure PowerShell** - You have the Azure PowerShell module installed and configured to use your subscription.
+To download the module, see [Azure Downloads](/downloads/).
 A tutorial to install and configure the module is available [here](/documentation/articles/powershell-install-configure).
 You'll use the [Add-AzureVHD](http://msdn.microsoft.com/zh-cn/library/azure/dn495173.aspx) cmdlet to upload the VHD.

 3. **A supported Windows operating system stored in a .vhd file and attached to a virtual machine** - Multiple tools exist to create .vhd files.
 For example, you can use Hyper-V to create a virtual machine and install the operating system.
 For instructions, see [Install the Hyper-V Role and configure a virtual machine](http://technet.microsoft.com/zh-cn/library/hh846766.aspx).
-For details about operating systems, see [Microsoft server software support for Windows Azure virtual machines](https://support.microsoft.com/zh-cn/kb/2721672).
+For details about operating systems, see [Microsoft server software support for Azure virtual machines](https://support.microsoft.com/zh-cn/kb/2721672).

-> [AZURE.IMPORTANT] The VHDX format is not supported in Windows Azure.
+> [AZURE.IMPORTANT] The VHDX format is not supported in Azure.
 You can convert the disk to VHD format using Hyper-V Manager or the [Convert-VHD cmdlet](http://technet.microsoft.com/zh-cn/library/hh848454.aspx).
 For details, see this [blogpost](http://blogs.msdn.com/b/virtual_pc_guy/archive/2012/10/03/using-powershell-to-convert-a-vhd-to-a-vhdx.aspx).

 ## Step 1: Prep the VHD